 Our Foundation Study Framework provides the best possible preparation for degree level study at the University of Northampton.

 These courses offer a new and exciting route into studying for a degree, attracting ambitious and driven students who are willing to learn and advance.

 We offer a range of courses, which can be studied on a full-time basis.
 Featuring a reduced tuition fee for the Foundation Study Framework, our courses are designed to give students without standard entry qualifications the opportunity to successfully study on the degree pathway of their choice while gaining critical study skills.
 The first year of the chosen degree will be studied over a two year period to provide enough time for the foundation study framework to support progression.
 Years three and four are then studied as the standard degree programme

 In year one students will study 40 credits of their chosen degree programme in conjunction with two foundation framework modules: “Investigations into your Subject Area 1” and “Investigations into your Subject Area 2”, these are designed to give students the necessary study skills to thrive in higher education.
 In year two, study will involve 80 credits of the chosen degree and one foundation framework module “Changemaker – Working with ideas” a group project exploring solutions towards solving a social problem.
 All Foundation Study Framework modules are delivered alongside other foundation students but tailored towards the chosen degree.

 Fees and Funding

-The Foundation Framework tuition fee is £6300 and subsequent years of study are £9000 for home and EU students.
+The Foundation Framework tuition fee is £6,300 and subsequent years of study are £9,000 for home and EU students.
 The tuition fee for International students is £9,400 for the Foundation Framework year and subsequent years of study are £11,700.
 On entering the second year of study, all students are eligible to apply for a range of bursaries, scholarships or awards that can be found through the Funding Your Study page on the website.